Olovo: History

+World War II

 During WW2, Olovo came under the occupation of the Independent State of Croatia in 1941.
 On 1 November 1941, four Chetnik companies with 400 Chetniks and parts of Partisan Romanija Detachment (Knežina, Bjelogoračka and Crepoljska companies) and Zvijezda Detachment (Nišić battalion and Crnovrška and Vlahinjska company) with total of 800 Partisans organized an unsuccessful attack on Olovo.

 The insurgents then stopped their artillery fire and replaced it with barrages of rifle fire of the infantry insurgent units.
 The commander of the 4th company of Sarajevo Reserve Battalion, Ante Marinković was wounded during this attack and his company had to retreat from "Stijena".
 After being inforced by one reserve platoon this company managed to recapture "Stijena" for short time only to retreat after being attacked by more numerous Chetnik forces.
 When Chetniks permanently captured "Stijena" they burned straws as signal to other insurgents about their success.
 This boosted morale of the insurgents to attack more fiercely the positions of Olovo garrison that began retreating from their positions.
 To avoid capture of his forces, garrison commander Streharski retreat to the positions west of the village Solun.
 On 17 December 1941 Olovo was recaptured by Chetnik and Partisan rebel units.

 On 18 December Streharski continued his retreat under fire until his forces reached Careva Ćuprija.

 Bosnian War

-At the beginning of the Bosnian War, Olovo came under the control of the government forces under the command of the ARBiH.
+At the beginning of the Bosnian War, Olovo came under the control of the ARBiH.

-Olovo was successfully defended by the Army of the Republic of Bosnia and Herzegovina and was included in the Federation of Bosnia and Herzegovina in the Dayton Agreement, which was signed on 14 December 1995, ending the Bosnian War.
+Olovo was included in the Federation of Bosnia and Herzegovina in the Dayton Agreement, which was signed on 14 December 1995, ending the Bosnian War.

-Features
+Tourism and heritage

-Today, Olovo is best known for its coniferous forests, big blue skies, and clear swift waters coming from three main mountain rivers (Stupčanica, Krivaja, and Bioštica).
-Olovo hosts annual bullfights and festivals.
+Today, Olovo is best known for its coniferous forests, blue sky, and clear swift waters coming from three main mountain rivers, the Stupčanica, Krivaja, and Bioštica.
+Olovo hosts annual bullwrestling in nearby villages Čevljanovići and Boganovići, and other traditional festivals.

 It is a popular nightlife spot for youth from nearby villages.
-Olovo is also well known for its spa, which dates back to the period of Roman reign in the area.
+Olovo is also well known for its spa built around mineral rich hot springs, which dates back to the period of Roman reign in the area.
+There are also several hot springs along the course of the Krivaja river, downstream from Olovo.
+These hot springs are well known though only provisionally captured with a cut block of stones dating back to Roman times.

+the region is also known for its hunting grounds in surrounding forests, while several protected nature parks are established around nearby mountains and canyons, such as protected areas on Konjuh and Zvijezda, Čude Canyon, Bioštica river canyon, with many culture-historical heritage site from times of medieval Bosnia.

-Olovo is also a stopover for travelers to rest and change directions when traveling to cities such as Zenica and Zavidovići.
+Olovo is also a stopover for travelers to rest and change directions when traveling to cities such as Sarajevo to Tuzla, or Zenica and Zavidovići.